 Case study 1: Testing of muscle strength on the field after 4 months

 After 4.5 months (mid Jan) I decided to do a long run on a rainy day.
 It was better than sitting through such a beautiful cold day otherwise 🙂

-I ran for about 50 minutes and my lactate threshold occurred at roughly 20 minutes after running at a constant speed, which was higher than the last time I ran for that much time.
+I ran for about 50 minutes and my lactate threshold occurred at roughly 20 minutes after running at a constant speed, which was higher than the last time.
 This essentially means that I had to slow down after 20 minutes to continue my running.

 If we think of VO2 max as our aerobic potential, the lactate threshold is a marker of how much we have tapped into our muscle potential.
 And lactate threshold is roughly at about 70 to 80% of VO2 max for top athletes.
 The time determines your muscular endurance at a testing speed which should be a direct outcome of strength training.
 Therefore my threshold level and speed was a good indicator to me to measure my leg strength that day.

 Conclusion: After a restful off-season, if we train for 2/3 months in the gym in preseason (before the season starts); then, the strength gained during this gym training time is enough to take you through the season without having the need to hit the gym for strength.
 And considering tight schedules in sporting events these days there is hardly any time to allow enough resting time for muscles to prepare for weight training.
 Your field and sport specific training also train your legs and therefore, the leg doesn’t lose its strength.
 In fact, it is the time when your muscles are learning to tap into their strength to bring maximal output in real time movements.